How to Fight Anti-Semitism: Reception

-How To Fight Anti-Semitism won the 2019 National Jewish Book Award of the Jewish Book Council.

-Hillel Halkin writing in The New York Times (significantly the paper from which Weiss famously resigned in protest) opens his review saying that "Bari Weiss has written what must be judged a brave book.
+How to Fight Anti-Semitism won the 2019 National Jewish Book Award of the Jewish Book Council.
+Hillel Halkin writing in The New York Times opens his review saying that "Bari Weiss has written what must be judged a brave book.
 That it must be is a badge of shame for the 'progressive' America with which she identifies."
 Halkin praises Weiss for the "courage for a politically liberal American Jew like Weiss to point out that Jews, though a tiny percentage of the population of the United States, are the victims of over half of its reported hate crimes?
 That anti-Jewish rhetoric, once confined to right-wing extremists, now infests the American left, too?"
 Halkin goes on to explain the attacks Weiss received from progressives asking: "Should someone like Weiss, an editor and opinion writer at The New York Times, have to expect brickbats from her colleagues for observing that a vicious demonization of Israel and its supporters has become routine in much of the American left and endemic on college and university campuses?"

 Yehudah Mirsky writing in The Guardian says, "Loosely written, going not deep but wide, she brings together trends whose crisscrossing makes for much current confusion.
 And her observations generally ring true.
 Her taking aim at both right and left will infuriate some but is on the mark."

-Talia Lavin of The Nation says that Weiss presents an anti-intellectual argument in her exploration of antisemitism.
+Tal Lavin of The Nation says that Weiss presents an anti-intellectual argument in her exploration of antisemitism.
 Lavin says that Weiss presents simplistic caricatures of both the left and the right, and that the presentation of Muslim antisemitism suggests exclusion of Muslim groups from Europe under a veil of plausible deniability.
-Lavin concludes her review by stating that the "profound lack of intellectual curiosity, proportionality, and material analysis in the book renders it worse than simply useless."
+Lavin concludes his review by stating that the "profound lack of intellectual curiosity, proportionality, and material analysis in the book renders it worse than simply useless."

 Jordan Weissmann of Slate presents a sharp critique of Weiss's book.
 Weissmann highlights as his central criticism the false equivalence between antisemitism on the right and on the left.
 He argues that by reaching towards genocide as the endpoint of left-wing antisemitism, Weiss far overstates her case.
 Weissman argues that Weiss often fails to present a complete picture of events and people, that Weiss never explores evangelical antisemitism, and that Weiss presents an oversimplified view of how antisemitic radicalization occurs.
 Linda F. Burghardt of the Jewish Book Council commented: "Weiss's exposition of modern antisemitism deep and layered, and her multifaceted plan for Jews and their allies to fight it is creative and insightful."
-Burghadt summarizes Weiss's argument as advocating for Jewish authenticity, or positivity, to be proud of Jewish culture, and firm in respect and admiration for Jewish historical legacy.
+Burghardt summarizes Weiss's argument as advocating for Jewish authenticity, or positivity, to be proud of Jewish culture, and firm in respect and admiration for Jewish historical legacy.
 Strengthening Jewish identity will, in turn, strengthen Jewish image in the world.
 She refers to Weiss's book as "outstanding" in the face of rising antisemitism in the United States.